akshitaGcodes/Gesture-Controlled-Car-/README.md

 The goal of this project is to replace traditional joystick controllers with intuitive hand gestures.
 By tilting a wearable "glove" or transmitter, the user can control the direction and speed of the vehicle.

 Key Features
-Wireless Control: Real-time data transmission via 2.4GHz RF/Bluetooth.
+Wireless Control: Real-time data transmission via 2.4GHz RF.

 Precision Sensing: 6-axis motion tracking (Accelerometer + Gyro).